Kratacoa/dotfiles/README.md

-The dotfiles are managed through GNU Stow and elbow grease.
+GNU Stow is used to manage the dotfiles (with some elbow grease).
+Do not copy without documenting yourself on what means what, that's my job.
 Please report any possible improvements that can be made, either in terms of code organisation or interesting options.
-Do not copy without documenting yourself on what means what, that's what I do.

 ## Directories Hierarchy
 ```